mitchellh/libxev/README.md

 **Zero runtime allocations.** This helps make runtime performance more predictable and makes libxev well suited for embedded environments.

-**Timers, TCP, UDP.** High-level platform-agnostic APIs for interacting with timers, TCP/UDP sockets, and more.
+**Timers, TCP, UDP, Files.** High-level platform-agnostic APIs for interacting with timers, TCP/UDP sockets, files, and more.
+For platforms that don't support async IO, the file operations are automatically scheduled to a thread pool.

 **Generic Thread Pool (Optional).** You can create a generic thread pool, configure its resource utilization, and use this to perform custom background